EdenwareApps/xmlmerge-js/README.md

     </manifest>

-**xmlmergejs** will be able to merge two xml correct, the results are as follows:
+**xmlmerge.js** will be able to merge two xml correct, the results are as follows:

     <?xml version="1.0" encoding="utf-8"?>